vmware-archive/vmware-vcenter/docs/vc_vm_readme.md

     host: (Optional) This parameter defines the host name where the new Virtual Machine is to be created.

     cluster: (Optional) This parameter defines the cluster name where the new Virtual Machine is to be created.
-    NOTE:- If the cluster value is specified, the RA ignores the specified host value in the input file.
+    NOTE:- If the cluster value is specified, the module ignores the specified host value in the input file.
-           If both parameter values are not provided, the RA attempts to create the new Virtual Machine in the gold VM host.
+           If both parameter values are not provided, the module attempts to create the new Virtual Machine in the gold VM host.

     target_datastore: (Optional) This is the name of the datastore containing the virtual machine.
 If not provided, the virtual machine is created on the available datastore.